airalab/robonomics-wiki/docs/en/raspberry-setup.md

 ```
 It must look like `192.168.xx.xx` or `172.xx.xx.xx`.

-Then scan the network with your address and zero in the end:
+Then scan the network with your address and zero in the end (also you can use `arp -a`):

 ```bash
 $ sudo nmap -sP 192.168.xx.0/24